Harry Beck: Beck's concept

-It was however, Beck who had the idea of creating a full system map in colour.
+Beck had the idea of creating a full system map in colour.
 He believed that Underground passengers were not concerned with geographical accuracy and were more interested in how to get from one station to another and where to change trains.
-While drawing an electrical circuit diagram, Beck came up with a new idea for a map that was based upon the concept of an electrical schematic on which all the stations were more-or-less equally spaced rather than a geographic map.
-Beck first submitted his idea to Frank Pick of London Underground in 1931 but it was considered too radical because it did not show distances relative from any one station to the others.
-The design was therefore rejected by the Publicity department at first, but the designer persisted.
-So, after a successful trial of 500 copies in 1932, distributed via a few select stations, the map was given its first full publication in 1933 (700,000 copies).
+While drawing an electrical circuit diagram, Beck came up with a new idea for a map, based on the concept of an electrical schematic in which all the stations were more-or-less equally spaced rather than a geographic map.
+Beck first submitted his idea to Frank Pick of London Underground in 1931, but it was considered too radical as it did not show relative distances.
+The Publicity department rejected the design at first, but the designer persisted.
+So, after a successful trial of 500 copies in 1932, distributed via a few stations, the map was first fully published in 1933 (700,000 copies).
 The positive reaction from customers proved it was a sound design, and a large reprint was required after only one month.

-It is suggested by Degani (2013) that one of the configuration techniques employed by Beck was that of an "underlying grid".
+Degani (2013) has suggested that one of the configuration techniques employed by Beck was that of an "underlying grid".
 In some cases the vertical and horizontal grid units are equalised, but on the whole the grid is rectilinear.
-The result is a "relaxed grid ... which has a certain rhythm and charm – somewhat similar to the grid used by modern artists (e.g. Piet Mondrian's painting Composition With Yellow, Blue and Red, 1937–42.)"
+The result is a "relaxed grid ... which has a certain rhythm and charm – somewhat similar to the grid used by modern artists (e.g. Piet Mondrian's painting Composition with Red, Blue and Yellow, 1937–42.)"

 The map after Beck

-Beck tried to regain control of the map, threatening legal action until 1965, "bitter and betrayed by the very organisation he had helped, so admirably, to promote."
+Beck tried to regain control of the map through threatening legal action, but in 1965 he abandoned the attempt, "bitter and betrayed by the very organisation he had helped, so admirably, to promote."
 In 1997, Beck's importance was posthumously recognised, and currently (2022) the statement 'This diagram is an evolution of the original design conceived in 1931 by Harry Beck' is printed on every London Underground map.